obaidulsarker/terraform-aws-rds-provision/README.md

 ﻿# terraform-aws-rds-provision
-This code is applicable for the provisioning two RDS instances.
+This code is applicable for the provisioning of two RDS instances.
+But you can modify the code in main.tf file as per your requirements.

 Step-1: Install Terraform using following url. https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli